siddartha-10/Needle-In-Haystack/README.md

     5. Find additional candidate sentences containing keywords.
     6. Process candidate sentences in parallel to extract data.
     7. Return a list of extracted data conforming to the schema.
+    8. Generates a json and a csv file.